3 Days in Budapest: The Best Budapest Itinerary [2024]

 2.See the Shoes on the Danube Bank

-When we were done exploring the Hungarian Parliament, we went back along the river to see the erected in 2005 Shoes on the Danube Bank monument.
-This monument gives remembrance of the victims shot into the Danube by Hungarian Fascist militia (Arrow Cross Party) during World War II.
+When I was done exploring the Hungarian Parliament, I went back along the river to see the erected 2005 Shoes on the Danube Bank monument.
+This monument gives remembrance of the victims shot into the Danube by the Hungarian Fascist militia (Arrow Cross Party) during World War II.
 It represents the shoes taken off and left behind before the executions…

 Shoes on the Danube river monument